For a brief period on the evening of July 12, 2014, Conrad Roy decided he wasn’t yet ready to die.

 The 18-year-old exited his pickup truck, which was filling with carbon monoxide fumes, and breathed in the fresh air of Fairhaven, a small coastal town in Massachusetts.

-But Roy returned to the toxic truck after his friend Michelle Carter, 17, ordered him back inside, she confessed to a friend.
+But Roy returned to the toxic truck after his friend Michelle Carter, 17, who was born in Plainville, Massachusetts, ordered him back inside, she confessed to a friend.

 The toxic gas killed Roy, and in 2017, Carter was convicted of involuntary manslaughter.